 My books, and my music, contain a lot of this kind of self indulgent cross referencing, and I make no apology for that.

-Work, a vast multi-media record of my life and interests, and that is greater than any of its component parts, and will likely only cease growing with my death.
+more and more conscious that I am engaged in my very own personal Great Work, a vast multi-media record of my life and interests that will likely only cease growing upon death.
 Maybe, just maybe, some of my efforts will even have a life beyond that.
 At any

-rate, if I achieve nothing other than my boys one day going through my stuff and saying ‘wow, our dad was an interesting man’, then that shall have made it all worthwhile.
+rate, if I achieve nothing other than my two boys one day going through my stuff and saying ‘wow, our dad was an interesting man’, then that shall have made it all worthwhile.

 Having said that, I do sometimes like to engage in the fantasy

-that one day an uber-fan or a cultural scholar will subject my creative output to a forensic analysis, looking at re-occurring themes and ideas through my songs, novels and other writing, assessing my shifting political and philosophical viewpoints through
+that one day an uber-fan or a cultural scholar will subject my creative output to a forensic analysis, looking at re-occurring themes and ideas throughout my songs, novels and other writings, assessing my shifting political and philosophical viewpoints through

 the differing periods of my career, analyzing my influences and the place of my work within the wider cultural zeitgeist, writing at length about my development as a novelist and as a songwriter, and so on.

-Or maybe, when I have decided that I have written all of the songs and all of the stories I need to write, I shall write such a study myself.
+written all of the songs and all of the stories I need to write, I shall write such a study myself.

 It would be a fitting end.